When is the 2019 Masters?

 The Par 3 contest is an annual competition that takes place on the Wednesday before play starts, replacing the traditional pro-am in other tournaments.
-Family members or sometimes celebrities don the traditional Masters white jumpsuits to act as the players caddies in this event.
-In 2017 weather forced the contest to be cancelled for the first time in its history.
+Family members or sometimes celebrities don the traditional Masters white jumpsuits to act as the players caddies in this event, and debate whether or not In 2017 weather forced the contest to be cancelled for the first time in its history.

 What was the Masters originally called?

 The Masters was originally called the Augusta National Invitation Tournament when it was first played in 1934.
 Despite initial opposition from co-founder Bobby Jones of changing the name, it was formally changed to 'The Masters' in 1939.

 When was the first Masters played?
 Who won the first Masters?

 The first Masters was played in 1934, and Horton Smith won by two strokes with a score of four-under-par 284.